guvp2017/ChIPseqPipe/bedCovComp/README.md

 # Protocol for running BedCovComp
-by Berkley E. Gryder and Shanging Gu
+by Berkley E. Gryder and Shanqing Gu
 December 2021

 ### (1)	Generate high quality ChIP-seq or CUT&RUN data +/- a treatment condition